Polkadot-Blockchain-Academy/pba-book/content/blockchain-contracts/finality/slides.md

 - Longest chain rule
 - Longest chain is "best"... for now
-- Someone could always start mining a chain<br/>and,with low but non-zero probability,<br/> end up with it longer.
+- Someone could always start mining a chain<br />and,with low but non-zero probability,<br /> end up with it longer.
-- There could _already_ be a longer chain<br/>that you just haven't heard of.
+- There could _already_ be a longer chain<br />that you just haven't heard of.

 <pba-flex>

-The finality is only probabilistic.<br/>
+The finality is only probabilistic.<br />
 Nakamoto consensus in only safe in a synchronous network.

 Notes:

 This is to say that Nakamoto consensus is NOT safe on the real asynchronous internet.
-In practice, as long as blocks can be downloaded and executed much more quickly than the target block time, it is usually good enough.
+In practice, as long as
+blocks can be downloaded and executed much more quickly than the target block time, it is usually good enough.

 - Longest could also mean most accumulated work